 Figuring we’d better be on the safe side and get it all, we ended up dropping quite a bit of cash (and being stuck with items we never even used).

-Now that I have over a year of full-time RVing under my belt, I’ve come up with a list of RV must-haves we can’t live without.
+Now that I have years of RVing under my belt, I’ve come up with a list of RV must-haves we can’t live without.
 Hopefully, this list helps you figure out what you need (and don’t need) for your RV.

 Also, be sure to download my free RV Trip Packing Checklist to make sure you don’t forget to bring anything important with you for RV living or your RV trip!